oovalTIX/ooval-seating-library/README.md

 ```

 > **Important!**
 > The details (eg. seat pricing) on the seatmap are **only** for visual purposes.
-The logic is 100% happeninng at the level of the [OOVAL Ticketing Engine](https://ooval.readme.io)
+The logic is 100% happeninng at the level of the [OOVAL Ticketing Engine](https://ooval.readme.io).

 ## Docs
 The full docs of the seatmap can be found in the [OOVAL docs]()

 ## See more
 As we are using Seatsio for the visual seating map, the `OovalSeatingChart` is equivalent with the `SeatsioSeatingChart`.
-To see the full extent of the visual customization possible, read the [Seatsio ReactJS](https://docs.seats.io/docs/renderer/embed-a-floor-plan) library docs
+To see the full extent of the visual customization possible, read the [Seatsio ReactJS](https://docs.seats.io/docs/renderer/embed-a-floor-plan) library docs.